 9. The person who is always face down in their phone, no matter what.
 Maybe to avoid awkward seat-giving-up situations?
 Well, if you happen to slam into them, that’s their problem and their insurance, right?

 10. The one who forgot to put on deodorant.
-You stink!
-This creates a horrible atmosphere for everyone on board, as passengers look around to spot the culprit.
+Creating a horrible atmosphere for everyone on board, as passengers look around to spot the culprit.
 Letting out a fart then looking around pretending to also be ‘offended’… I see you, too.

 11. The one whose bag is on a seat.
-MOVE IT, NUMNUTS.
-I paid for my journey, but your bag didn’t.
 If the carriage is empty, then fair dos.
 This is a good way to stave off the ‘ones who want to sit next to you when the rest of the carriage is empty’ – remember those?

 12. The one who sits on the aisle seat with no one by the window.
 No thanks, I don’t want to shimmy over you.
 But I do want to sit on the nearest available seat.
 And when you want to get off the transport, I will move to allow you to do so.